-- 1. Looked After Children and previously Looked After Children. - 2.
-Children with an exceptional social, medical, educational or religious need which can be best met, or only met at this school; - 3.
+- 1. Looked After Children and previously Looked After Children. - Children with an exceptional social, medical, educational or religious need which can be best met, or only met at this school; - 3.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 4.
-Baptised Catholic children resident in the parishes of [parishes must be named]. - 5.
-Other baptised Catholic children. - 6.
-Other children who have a sibling in the school at the time of admission. - 7.
+Baptised Catholic children resident in the parishes of Our Lady's and St Alphonsus. - 5.
+Other baptised Catholic children. - Other children who have a sibling in the school at the time of admission. - 7.
 All remaining applicants.

-^{}Exceptional needs of this kind will occur very rarely.
+Exceptional needs of this kind will occur very rarely.
 It is strongly recommended that a written application is submitted in advance of the normal admissions timetable.

-If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school measured by [the method used by the local authority].
-In the event of distances being the same for 2 or more applicants, places will be allocated by [method used by the local authority].
+If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school as measured by the local authority.
+In the event of distances being the same for 2 or more applicants, places will be allocated by the method used by the local authority.